syr-cn/ReactXT/README.md

 ## Reproduce the results

-Our datasets and pretrained model checkpoints can be downloaded from [here](https://osf.io/e68v4/files/osfstorage).
+Our datasets and model checkpoints can be downloaded from [here](https://osf.io/e68v4/files/osfstorage).

 The datasets should be placed in the `./data/` directory, and the pretrained model checkpoints should be placed in the `./all_checkpoints/` directory.
 If done correctly, the folders may look like this:
 ```